tytydraco/yessleep/out/Thank_you_for_accepting_Andy_Roid_your_personal_house_robot.md

 ''Danger!
 Danger!''
 Andy repeated, pushing Jonathan harder against the wall.

 ''Andy shut down!''

 And as always, Andy followed my order.
 The eyes turned back to blue and Andy dropped Jonathan, who collapsed on the floor.
 Andy gave him no more attention but just walked out of the kitchen and left to his charging plate in the living room.
 Jonathan was in shock but looked unharmed.

 "Are you okay?"
 I asked as I helped him up.

-''I think so...but seriously.
-What the fuck was that?''
+''I think so...but seriously, What the fuck was that?''

-''I think he...Andy...reacted to the knife you were holding.''
-I replied.
+''I think he...Andy...reacted to the knife you were holding'' I said.

 ''Should it be reacting to that?
 Isn't 'he' just a cleaning robot?